adam-stokes/juju-layer-nginx/README.md

 "app_path" = "/srv/myapp"
 ```

-Those variables will be available when configuring your `templates/vhost.conf`.
-The
+The variables in `site.toml` will be available when configuring the NGINX
-configuration for a vhost is pretty open depending on your needs.
+`templates/vhost.conf`.

-## events
+## states

-* **nginx.available** - emitted once nginx is installed and ready
+* **nginx.available** - Set once nginx is installed and ready
-* **website.available** - emitted from the http interface bound to this layer.
+* **website.available** - Set from the http interface bound to this layer.

-Configure your web application once `nginx.available` is emitted:
+Configure your web application once `nginx.available` is set:

 ```python
 from charms.layer.nginx import configure_site